 The best way to decide on whether an attorney is right for you is by meeting them in person for an interview.
 Many attorneys will provide an initial consultation at no charge, which usually takes place over an hour or less.

 The consultation will present you with an opportunity to ask the lawyer as many questions as you like.
-For example, if you are looking for a lawyer with experience in family law, you could ask them of their experience in the field within the state.
+For example, if you are looking for a lawyer with experience in divorce and family law, you could ask them of their experience in the field within the state.

 You can also ask questions such as how long they have been in practice?
 What is their track record of success?
 What percentage of their time will be dedicated to your case?
 What are the firm’s fees and how are they structured?
 Plus, many more questions applicable to your case’s requirements.